hoch/WAAX/readme.md

 As this library is in early stages of development, it currently demonstrates minimum set of features, however, it will embrace more elements as it grows: ready-made instruments, comprehensive timebase system (in conjunction with Web MIDI API), and musical interconnection between multiple Chrome clients.

-_NOTE_: As time of writing, [FireFox has recently started implementing Web Audio API][20] and it's partially available in the Nightly Build.
+[FireFox has recently started implementing Web Audio API][20] and it's partially available in the Nightly Build.
 Safari also has the implementation of Web Audio API but it is slightly outdated compared to the one in Chrome.)

 [1]: https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html "Web Audio API: W3C Editor's Draft"
 [2]: https://github.com/mrdoob/three.js/ "THREE.js: Github Repo"